reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.6.3 =
+* Modified:   How Redux paths are run.
+Should cover all use cases now.
+Child themes can also embed Redux properly now.

 = 3.3.6.2 =
 * Modified:   How we declare the uploads directory and URL.
 Using core WP functions now.